PeriHub/PeriLab.jl/docs/src/man/solver/solver.md

 Uses the previous time step as original configuration.
 This allows the analysis of geometrically non-linear deformations.
 It must be updated if damages or additive models are used.

 !!! warning "Models"
     Not all models are fully tested yet in this framework.

-!!! warning "Models"
-Stress computations are not inclueded yet.
-Please check the issues.

 ## Verlet Matrix Based

 It is the same solver as the Verlet based solver above.
-The main difference is, that the matrix style is used.
+The main difference is, that the matrix style is used [WillbergC2026](@cite).

 !!! warning "Models"
     If update is active it is not very efficient, because the creation of new matrix is more costly than the material point approach.

 | Parameter       | Type | Optional | Description                                  |
 | --------------- | ---- | -------- | -------------------------------------------- |